 Yes!
 The SBA has finally clarified that bonuses paid to employees, including hazard pay and commissions, are eligible for forgiveness.

-However, bonus pay is considered one part of total compensation, which cannot exceed an annualized rate of $100,000 (or $17,625 for the 24-week period).
+However, bonus pay is considered one part of total compensation, which cannot exceed an annualized rate of $100,000 (or $15,385 for an 8-week period, $46,154 for a 24-week period).
 In other words, if you were already paying your employee $100,000 per year, you can’t add a bonus on top of that and get it forgiven.

 Can I use all the PPP funds to pay myself?